 - You are told they will send you a check to pay for equipment to set up your home office.

 - The check they send you may not be on a Varian account.

 - They then may ask you to deposit the check, buy a gift card, and call them with the gift card number so they can use a “third-party vendor” to send you the equipment for a home office.

 - The description of the position is vague or unclear, with little to no detail about the job requirements or responsibilities.

 - The offer letter is on letterhead that does not look professional.

-- With very little interview activity, you are presented with an offer of employment.
+- You are presented with an offer of employment after very little interview activity.
 You will have more interaction, and the offer process will be formal.